• Skip to primary navigation

 • Conjugal partner: you and the person you wish to sponsor have had a relationship for at least one year with the same level of commitment as a marriage or common law partnership, but circumstances beyond your control prevent you from either co-habiting or getting married.
 This category would be appropriate to use in situations where it is impossible for you to marry or to live together, such as same sex relationships from countries where same sex relationships are illegal.
 If it is possible for you to live together, then you are expected to apply as a common law couple after 12 months.

 If your relationship fits within one of those definitions, then there are two pathways by which you can sponsor your spouse, common law or conjugal partner to immigrate to Canada.
-Both of these pathways currently have a 12 month processing time.
+Both of these pathways average a 12 month processing time.

 • the sponsored person must be living inside Canada